Incoherent Approximation of Leakage in Quantum Error Correction: Introduction

 Non-computational errors occur in most proposed quantum computing architectures in some fashion.
 This can range from loss in photonic \cite{LOQC-overview, Terhal_2020} and trapped ion settings \cite{trapped-ion-leakage}, to excitations out of the qubit subspace in superconducting qubit architectures \cite{google-leakage-2016, Gambetta-leakage, google-leakage-2022}.
 Superconducting qubits have been a promising candidate for constructing large scale programmable quantum chips, with the earliest demonstrations of a quantum over classical advantage \cite{google-q-suprem}, as well as encouraging results for scaling of a surface code \cite{scaling_SC_Google_2022}.
 A superconducting qubit is typically modeled as a quantum anharmonic oscillator, where the lowest two (qubit) levels span the computational subspace and excited (``leaked'') states are non-computational.
 The process of exciting states outside of the computational subspace is known as ``leakage'' \cite{wood2018quantification}.
 Though great care is taken to avoid such transitions, they are inevitable with current technology, and can arise from simple heating mechanisms or more complex coherent transitions \cite{simple-pulses, reduced-phase-error, understanding-leakage, chen_measuring_2016, lambda-leakage}.
 Notably, leakage errors can greatly reduce code performance of most error correcting codes \cite{fowler-leakage-topological, handling-leakage-subsys-code, leakage-detection}.
 As such, many proposals exist to try to handle or remove leakage as effectively as possible in experimental realizations of error correction \cite{google-removing-leakage-2021, leakage-mitigation, handling-leakage-subsys-code, critical-faults-leakage, Terhal-2021-LRU, understanding-leakage, google-leakage-2022}.

 In addition to posing a challenge to error correction, leakage also dramatically increases the cost of simulating such experiments.
 While there do exist efficient classical simulators of many error correcting codes relying on the stabilizer representation \cite{gidney2021stim, aaronson-gottesman-stabilizer} -- which can accommodate thousands of qubits -- certain noise models (such as leakage) do not fit naturally into this framework.
 This motivates the need for fully quantum simulations for use in verification and validation.
 However, a fully quantum simulation including leakage becomes severely limited in the system sizes that can be addressed at reasonable computational cost.
 For example, the memory requirements for such a simulation of $n$ three-level systems scales as $O(3^n)$ compared to $O(2^n)$ in the qubit case.
 Given a fixed budget, this effectively reduces the achievable system size $n$.
 As an example, the distance 5 rotated surface code \cite{bombin-rotated-SC, Horsman_2012} involves 25 data qubits, which for qutrits would be equivalent to a 40 qubit simulation.
 In this paper we discuss a general method for approximating leakage as an incoherent process.
 The incoherence of transitions between the computational and leaked subspaces means that a given qubit will never be in superposition of more than two basis states.
 This allows for quantum simulations with leakage (3 or 4 levels per qudit), but only using the resources of a qubit (2 level) system.
-The approximation can be derived as a Random Phase Approximation (RPA) at the level of noisy quantum channels [Sect.~\ref{sec:RPA}].
-(Note, our use of the term RPA is independent from the original one e.g. \cite{bohm-rpa}.)
+The approximation can be derived as a Subspace Twirling Approximation (STA) at the level of noisy quantum channels [Sect.~\ref{sec:STA}].